Logarithmic Corrections to Thermodynamics of Accelerating Black Holes: Acknowledgment

 We are grateful to Jianxin Lu, Jun Nian and Jingchao Zhang for helpful discussions.
-This work is supported by the National Natural Science Foundation of China under Grant No. 12105045 and No. 12247103.
+This work is supported by the National Natural Science Foundation of China under Grants No. 12105045 and No. 12247103.